 Whether that be the need for that parking spot, you’re just leisurely eyeing up or jumping the queue at the dump area.
 Yes, we’ve seen them, and I’m sure you have too.
 But what’s their problem?
 Why is there so much urgency to get ahead in-front of us patient folks?
 Are we all just waiting in an orderly fashion for the fun of it?

-We arrived at a Freedom Camping spot in New Zealand a couple of weeks ago, to a chaotic scene.
+We arrived at a Freedom Camping spot in New Zealand to a chaotic scene.
 Motorhome’s reversing out, others coming in, nose to nose, no room to move.
 As we approached the scene, wondering who was doing what and assessing the situation.
 One elderly Kiwi couple, rammed on the accelerator to pass us, shouting out as they went “don’t think you’re getting in there bitch”!!

 I don’t think I’ve ever really been called “a bitch” before, well certainly not to my face.
 But more than that, we had no intention of parking up where they so desperately wanted for themselves.
 Let alone our desire, to park amongst motorhome folk of that nature!